720.00, Special Emergency Reaction Team (SERT) and Crisis Negotiation Team (CNT) Use

 1.3.1.
-In all situations described below, activation procedures may be implemented for SERT and CNT, if reasonable efforts have been undertaken by Bureau members to resolve an incident and members are uncertain regarding the advisability of disengagement from the incident.
+In all situations described below, activation procedures may be implemented for SERT and CNT, if Bureau members have undertaken reasonable efforts to resolve an incident and members are uncertain regarding the advisability of disengagement from the incident.
 Bureau members may consult with SERT, CNT and CIC to determine a course of action.
 If the CIC deems activation is appropriate, they will initiate the proper activation tier.

 1.4.
 An On-Scene Incident Commander may contact and consult with the on-call CIC at any point during the incident.

 2.1.
-Operations Branch: The Operations Branch has full responsibility for the Bureau’s response to a field tactical situation.
-Whenever SERT and/or CNT are called to a tactical operation, they shall be under the direct command of the Operations Branch for the duration of the incident.
+Operations Branch: The Operations Branch has full responsibility for the Bureau’s initial response to a field tactical situation.
+However, when SERT and/or CNT are called to a tactical operation, they shall be under the direct command of an Assistant Chief, as directed by the Chief of Police, for the duration of the incident.

 2.1.1.
-The Assistant Chief of Operations will be notified by the CIC of all full deployments and the service of high risk warrants as soon as it is practical to do so.
-The Assistant Chief of Operations will respond to the scene and assume command of full deployments and high risk warrant service in the event that no CICs are available.
+The CIC shall inform the designated Assistant Chief of all full deployments and the service of high-risk warrants as soon as it is practical to do so.
+The Assistant Chief will respond to the scene and assume command of full deployments and high-risk warrant service in the event that no CICs are available.

 2.2.
 On-Scene Incident Commander: The On-Scene Incident Commander has the authority and responsibility for all police actions during the incident unless, or until, relieved by the CIC.

 2.3.
 Critical Incident Commander: The CIC responds to all emergency SERT and CNT activations, warrants, and limited deployments.
 The CIC has the authority and responsibility for all police actions during an incident once they assume command from the On-Scene Incident Commander.